benben-miao/SlideAnno/docs/reference/GAnnoViz-package.md

-# SlideAnno: Sliding Window Annotation for Genomic Data
+# GAnnoViz: Genomic Annotation and Visualization

-The SlideAnno package provides tools for genomic annotation using sliding windows and GFF/GTF parsing.
+The GAnnoViz package provides tools for genomic annotation using sliding windows and GFF/GTF parsing.

 ## Main Functions